JoseCanova/JoseCanova/README.md

 JoseCanova/JoseCanova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+### People are fun.
+I understood, it will work, but its now a work to do alone.
+There are a lot of small things, that need to be described somewhere.
+No crystal balls, probably a story shall exist because there are some details to describe on the services. some are simples other dont and we need some description to compare the actual with the "service that will replace".
+Not that big issue, but jsut this can take 2 days to understand.

 Nice - I will try to mount a presentation of the "thesis proposal"...
 It's almost a thesis.